 Melanie joined the EMS team in September 2018, following her son’s successful completion of his A-level studies with us.

 Ed is the lead teacher for the Exeter Mathematics Certificate (EMC).
 Having gained a first class degree in Geophysics at Liverpool University, Ed went on to complete his PhD in Theoretical Physics.

 Bethany joined EMS in September 2021.
 She studied Mathematics and Plymouth University before being offered a scholarship from the Institute of Mathematics and its Applications to complete her teacher training…

 Cathy joined the EMS team in September 2020, just after her son had completed his studies with us!
 She studied Natural Sciences at Cambridge University and followed this by a PhD is Chemistry at Sheffield University.

 More information coming soon

-Malcolm is the lead teacher for Physics.
-He joined the school in September 2015 having taught successfully in both comprehensive and selective schools.
+Malcolm is the lead teacher for Physics after obtaining two degrees, one in maths and a Bsc in physics.
+He joined the school in September 2015 and has over 15 year experience in both comprehensive and selective schools.

 An exceptionally experienced and highly regarded teacher, Claire is the lead teacher for mathematics.
 She joined us in 2015 from Exeter College, where she had taught successfully for the last 30 years.